paypal-examples/docs-examples/README.md

 ### Feedback

 * To report a bug or suggest a new feature, create an [issue in GitHub](https://github.com/paypal-examples/paypaldevsupport/issues/new/choose).
-* To submit feedback, go to [GitHub Codespaces](https://developer.paypal.com/api/rest/sandbox/codespaces) and select the "Feedback" tab.
+* To submit feedback, go to [PayPal Developer Docs](https://developer.paypal.com/api/rest/sandbox/codespaces) and select the "Feedback" tab.